• Skip to primary navigation

-Why personal data matter?
+Why does personal data matter?

-In other words, the smallest information you post online about yourself or someone else may be saved and uses in big analytics, and it’s no longer possible to remove it for real.
+In other words, the smallest information you post online about yourself or someone else may be saved and used in big analytics, and it’s no longer possible to remove it for real.
 But you can prevent that by following the next steps.

 See if your personal details are already published

 Read this guide to run a background check on yourself, and see what information is listed there.
-If you find any opt-out and then, proceed with the new steps.
+If you find any opt-out and then proceed with the new steps.

 Think again when you share your photos